-The Humboldt Bay Harbor District (the "District") engaged Weist Law to contribute to their team of consultants to work on the Humboldt Bay Offshore Wind and Heave Lift Marine Terminal project (the "Project").
-Utilizing New Market Tax Credit ("NMTC") loan funds the District will be able to successfully power the District properties with a 750,000 kv solar system and the world's longest broadband fiber optic cable landing site with connections planned for Australia, Singapore, Taiwan, and Japan.
+The Humboldt Bay Harbor, Recreation and Conservation District (the "District") engaged Weist Law to contribute to their team of consultants to work on the Humboldt Bay Offshore Wind and Heavy Lift Marine Terminal project (the "Project").
+Utilizing a combination of New Market Tax Credit ("NMTC") funds, revenue bond funds, grant funds and other funds, the District was able to successfully acquire and construct 660,000 square feet of new indoor recirculating aquaculture project permitted with over $500 million projected investments, as well as other strategically located sites that are essential to the Project.
+These investments paved the way for the off-shore wind energy farm and the world's longest broadband fiber optic cable project with connections planned for Australia, Singapore, Taiwan, and Japan.

-Since the start of the Project, there is now a wide stream of multi-billion dollar companies looking to invest in Humboldt Bay and the county projects that the Redwood Marine Terminal properties will bring in approximately $ 1.6 million in annual property tax revenue to the County.
+Since the start of the Project, there is now a wide stream of multi-billion dollar companies looking to invest in Humboldt Bay.

 The NMTC Program